DoubleCookies/wat-increment/rules.md

     - The easiest way to test if it works — browser console.
 - Supposed every code has string like `a = 0` in the beginning.
 It's okay to put it in code.
     - The variable name by default is **'a'**.
 You can use a different name for styling purposes.

-Now we can finally say

-## You know the rules and so do I!